-"The National Society may use the emblem to support the campaigns and events it organizes to make its activities known, to disseminate knowledge of international humanitarian law and of the Movement's Fundamental Principles, or to raise funds, within the limits of Articles 2 to 5 of the Regulations."
+"The National Society may use the emblem to support the campaigns and events it organizes to make its activities

-According to Article 3 of the 1991 Emblem Regulations, NS may use the emblem only for activities consistent with the Fundamental Principles and "shall ensure at all time that nothing shall tarnish [the] prestige [of the emblem] or reduce the respect due to the emblem."238 These conditions must be strictly adhered to.
+According to Article 3 of the 1991 Emblem Regulations, NS may use the emblem only for activities consistent with the Fundamental Principles and "shall ensure at all time that nothing shall tarnish [the] prestige [of the emblem] or reduce the respect due to the emblem."
+These conditions must be strictly adhered to.

 In addition, according to the commentary on Article 23, 1st para., of the 1991 Emblem Regulations, an NS is allowed to distribute or sell objects bearing its logo to the public, provided that "sales of objects or services of the National Society and the events it organizes [do not become] more representative of its work than its humanitarian and social activities."
-Therefore, the distribution or sale should not last over a long period of time (in any case, the item should be "made of rapidly perishable material").
-The items sold should also be "of reduced dimensions."239 a) To avoid any suggestion of protective use of the emblem, the same paragraph of Article 23 of the 1991 Emblem Regulations requires the items that are sold to be of "reduced dimensions".
+Therefore, the distribution or sale should not last over too long a period of time.309 In addition, the item sold "shall be of reduced dimensions or else made of rapidly perishable material."310

-The main stipulation contained in Article 23, 2nd para., of the 1991 Emblem Regulations is that the emblem displayed on the items distributed or sold by the NS to the public should "in no way suggest the protection of international humanitarian law or membership of the Movement", i.e. protective and indicative uses of the emblem:
+The main stipulation contained in Article 23, 2nd para., of the 1991 Emblem Regulations is that the emblem displayed on the items distributed or sold by the NS to the public should "in no way suggest the protection of international humanitarian law or membership of the Movement," i.e., protective and indicative uses of the emblem.

-b) To avoid any suggestion of indicative use of the emblem, the commentary on Article 23, 2nd para., of the 1991 Emblem Regulations, says that it is preferable that the NS's logo be accompanied by a text or a graphic design identifying the campaign.240 not to suggest an indicative use of the emblem does not apply.
-241 Commentary on Article 23, 2nd para., of the 1991 Emblem Regulations.

-The items sold "can consist of printed matter and objects of all kinds: leaflets, publications, posters, philatelic souvenirs, films, pencils, etc."241 Accordingly, displaying NS's logos on objects whose use might suggest assimilation between the user and the NS and/or the Movement (such as clothing) should be avoided.
+- To avoid any suggestion of protective use of the emblem, the same paragraph of Article 23 of the 1991 Emblem Regulations requires the items that are sold to be of "reduced dimensions". - To avoid any suggestion of indicative use of the emblem, the commentary on Article 23, 2nd para., of the 1991 Emblem Regulations, says that it is preferable that the NS logo be accompanied by a text or a graphic design identifying the campaign.311 The items sold "can consist of printed matter and objects of all kinds: leaflets, publications, posters, philatelic

-238 For instance, displaying the emblem on products associated with animals, on items promoting a candidate in an electoral campaign, on products clearly harmful to the environment or, obviously, on cigarettes or weapons.
-239 Article 23, 2nd para., of the 1991 Emblem Regulations.
-240 If the items are intended to be sold or distributed by the NS to its staff, members or volunteers, the condition
+308 For instance, displaying the emblem on products associated with animals, on items promoting a candidate in an electoral campaign, on products clearly harmful to the environment or, obviously, on cigarettes or weapons.